George-Kalash/main/README.md

   - [ ] Start the work on the ML part of the NBA project
   - [ ] Begin work on the web resume
   - [x] Commit to a 7-day GitHub streak
+  - [x] Figure out why Git didn't count some of my commits as separate